canjs/canjs/guides/state.md

 1. The application's base template
 2. The application's routing

-Let's create an Application State object, and see how this works.
+Since you already know about creating can.Maps, creating an ApplicationState, which is a can.Map, should be easy.
+Let's see how this works.
 Open up your app.js, and update it, as below.
 Note that the Application State object is a can.Map---i.e., it is observable.
 You should also notice that we're creating our can.Map in a new way---using the define plugin, which we'll discuss more